Author: Kathleen Rea

 List a power imbalance issue not yet listed above:________________________________.
 How would you guess this affects consent processes?
 Score:__________

-This is a subcategory of questions in the quiz that looks at if you have unconsciously or consciously worked to fabricate or elevated a power imbalance through power abuse tactics.
+Subcategory of questions in this quiz that assess the effect of unconsciously or consciously working to fabricate or elevate a power imbalance to your favour.

 You have lied to them, threatened them, or undermined their community connections or their confidence in themselves and their beliefs to increase your influence over them.
 How would you guess this affects consent processes?
 Score:_________